Tearsheet

 AI Analysis | Feedback

-Fred Burke is the Co-founder, President, and CEO of Guardian Pharmacy Services, which he started 20 years ago.
-Prior to Guardian, he co-founded Central Pharmacy Services, Inc. (CPSI), a nuclear pharmacy company, which grew to 45 business units and was acquired by Cardinal Health in 2001.
-He also co-founded Sales Technologies, Inc., which was acquired by The Dun & Bradstreet Corporation in 1989.
-Burke previously worked as a consultant with McKinsey & Company and a Brand Manager with Procter & Gamble.
-He is also a Co-founder and Chairman of the Senior Care Pharmacy Coalition (SCPC).
+Fred Burke is the President, CEO, and Co-founder of Guardian Pharmacy Services, which he founded in 2004.
+Prior to Guardian, he co-founded Central Pharmacy Services, Inc. (CPSI) in 1992, a nuclear pharmacy company that grew to 45 business units and served over 1,000 hospitals and clinics across 22 states.
+CPSI was recognized on the Inc. 500 lists in 1997 and 1999, and was subsequently acquired by Cardinal Health in 2001.
+Burke also co-founded Sales Technologies, Inc. (ST) in 1983, a sales force automation company that achieved over 600 employees worldwide before its acquisition by The Dun & Bradstreet Corporation in 1989.
+His early career includes roles as a consultant with McKinsey & Company and a Brand Manager at Procter & Gamble.
+Guardian Pharmacy Services has been primarily capitalized by Bindley Capital Partners, LLC, and Cardinal Equity Partners has also made significant capital investments, indicating a pattern of managing companies backed by private equity firms.

 AI Analysis | Feedback